-Canon M6 versus Canon 80D
+Canon M6 vs 80D

 The Canon EOS M6 and the Canon EOS 80D are two digital cameras that were revealed to the public, respectively, in February 2017 and February 2016.
 The M6 is a mirrorless interchangeable lens camera, while the 80D is a DSLR.
 Both cameras are equipped with an APS-C sensor.
-Both cameras offer a resolution of 24 megapixel.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 80D is considerably larger (92 percent) than the Canon M6.
 Moreover, the 80D is substantially heavier (87 percent) than the M6.
 It is noteworthy in this context that the 80D is splash and dust-proof, while the M6 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.